Peter Pan (1924 film): Release and restoration

 Peter Pan was first released in the United States on December 29, 1924.
 The distributor was Paramount Pictures.
 In Germany, where the premiere took place in December 1925, the distributor was UFA.

 Since there was no national film archive in the United States and Paramount had no interest in a long-term distribution of the film – distributors held movies only as long in the program as they earned money – most copies of Peter Pan were destroyed over the years.

 For decades, the film was thought to be lost.
 In the 1950s James Card, film restorer and curator of George Eastman House in Rochester, New York, discovered a well-preserved copy in a vault at the Eastman School of Music, and made a preservation of that source.
 Film historian David Pierce discovered an additional and hitherto unknown 16mm copy at the Disney Studios which had been made when the company acquired the rights to the property in 1938.
 A new restoration was undertaken by the George Eastman House combining the two sources in 1994, and Philip C. Carli composed new film music for it, which was premiered by the Flower City Society Orchestra at the 1996 Pordenone Silent Film Festival.

 Reception

 The film was celebrated at the time for its innovative use of special effects (mainly to show Tinker Bell) according to Disney's 45th anniversary video of their adaptation of Peter Pan.
 In 2000, this film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

-Review aggregator website Rotten Tomatoes reports an approval rating of 98% based on 41 reviews, with an average rating of 7.9/10.
+The review aggregator website Rotten Tomatoes reports an approval rating of 98% based on 42 reviews, with an average rating of 7.9/10.
+The website's consensus reads, "Armed with technical ingenuity and classic source material, Peter Pan brings J.M.
+Barrie's beloved fantasy to the screen in dazzling style."

 The film is recognized by American Film Institute in these lists: